kyleyuen/Fullstack-grade-manager/README.md

 ## Why This Project?

-This project is one of my **flagship fullstack applications** and demonstrates my ability to:
+This project demonstrates my ability to:

 - **Build end-to-end fullstack applications** from scratch, integrating both frontend and backend seamlessly.
 - **Develop RESTful APIs** and connect them to a responsive frontend interface.